Jeremy McWilliams: MotoGP and British Superbikes (2002–2007)

 In 2002 and 2003, McWilliams rode for Kenny Roberts' Team KR in MotoGP aboard the Proton KR bike.
 In a surprising performance, he took pole position at the 2002 Australian GP, riding a three-cylinder two-stroke bike against the much more competitive four strokes.
 His best race result over these two years was 6th at the 2003 French GP.

 In 2004, he rode the much-maligned Aprilia RS Cube in MotoGP, alongside Shane Byrne.
 His best finish was 12th place, which he achieved three times, amidst a season where he was frequently hurt due to the vicious nature of the bike.
 He later claimed to have experienced broken ribs and a dislocated collarbone, amongst other injuries, during that season.

 For 2005, McWilliams was contracted to return to the Kenny Roberts KR team, who would be receiving engine support from KTM.
 However, Dorna stepped in later and revoked the contract on the insistence that Shane Byrne be given the ride.
 This came as a huge disappointment to McWilliams, leaving him scrambling to find a ride late into the off-season.

-Instead, he spent 2005 racing in the British Superbike Championship on a Honda, but finished outside the top 10 in the end of year standings, partly due to a shoulder injury suffered during the season.
+Instead, McWillilams spent 2005 racing in the British Superbike Championship on a Honda, but finished outside the top 10 in the end of year standings, partly due to a shoulder injury suffered during the season.

-Later in the year, he did get a chance to fulfill his initial plans of riding the for Team Roberts in MotoGP.
+Later in the year, McWilliams did get a chance to fulfill his initial plans of riding the for Team Roberts in MotoGP.
 KTM withdrew their support for the team one day before the Czech grand prix at Brno, refusing to supply engines.
 This left the team in a difficult situation, as they were contractually obliged to fill their position on the grid, but had no engines to use.
 Furthermore, the team's sole rider, Shane Byrne, was technically contracted to KTM and unable to ride any other bike, leaving Byrne unable to compete and Team Roberts with no rider.

 With less than 24 hours notice, McWilliams found himself competing at Brno in the Czech Republic, racing on the Team Roberts Proton V5 bike the team used in 2004.
 The weekend started promisingly, as McWilliams immediately started posting lap times as much as 1.5 seconds quicker than what the bike had posted the previous year.
 However, McWilliams ended up being forced to retire from the race due to an engine sensor failure, causing the throttle to stick open.

 Following the race, McWilliams expressed interest in competing in the rest of the season.
 Team Roberts subsequently announced that they would not be able to make it to the flyaway races due to their sudden loss of funds from the now terminated KTM deal, but hoped to show at the season-ending race in Valencia with McWilliams.
 For reasons unknown, the team and McWilliams failed to show.